MrMojoR/Poketch-/README.md

-Pokétch Digital
+#Pokétch+

-Pokétch Digital is a Pebble watchface designed to emulate the digital watchface used on the Pokétch watch in Pokémon Diamond/Pearl/Platinum.
+Pokétch+ is a fork of Pokétch Digital - a Pebble watchface designed to emulate the digital watchface used on the Pokétch watch in Pokémon Diamond/Pearl/Platinum.

-Currently at V1.0, it displays similarly to the Poketch digital watchface in Pokémon Platinum.
-With the Pikachu image at the bottom.

-Planned Features:

-Config Settings: Toggle Pikachu, Flashing Separaters, Colour Inversion, Vibrate on Hour.

-Possible Features:
+##Planned Features:

-Setting that makes Pikachu release static from his cheeks while causing the Pebble to vibrate (sort of similar to Pokémon Pinball).
+- Color inversion for day/night
+- Date/Battery/Bluetooth slide down from top on shake